kaushar-b/cardiovascular-risk-ml/README.md

 1. User fills simple form with clinical values
 2. JS computes a composite score (blending classic Framingham logic with our ML-derived feature weights)
 3. Displays percentage risk + color-coded bar + plain-language interpretation
-4. No data leaves your device — privacy-focused and instant
+4. No data leaves your device, privacy-focused and instant

 This makes it **practical** and scalable: anyone with a phone/browser can use it for awareness, education, or personal monitoring.